godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_global_classes.rst

     For example, a global class named "MyNode" must have a file name of ``MyNode.cs``, not ``myNode.cs``.

+    This rule also applies to any C# script attached to a node or used as an
+    autoload: a script whose file name doesn't match its class name is silently ignored.
+See :ref:`doc_c_sharp_troubleshooting_script_file_name`
+    for details.

 The ``MyNode`` type will be registered as a global class with the same name as the type's name.

 .. image:: img/globalclasses_addnode.webp